 Common sage is an ancient culinary herb with a strong, unique meaty scent.
 Its silvery matte leaves can be used whole, chopped, or dried to add to winter dishes.
 Sage is used all over the world, especially as a key seasoning for Thanksgiving turkey in North America.

-Sage is easy to grow from seed and easy to find as a potted herb in garden centres.
+Sage is easy to grow from seed and easy to find as a potted herb in garden centers.
 Sage tends to form a large shrub in ideal conditions and can spread beyond its desired boundaries.
-Pot up some of the younger roots from the plant to control its size (give them away to a friend or neighbour!).
+Pot up some of the younger roots from the plant to control its size (give them away to a friend or neighbor!).

 21. Savory